Mary L. Halbleib

 Areas of Focus

 • Climate Stress and Grief: I serve as a co-PI on Climate Stress and Grief: Building Resilience in Farmers and Ranchers Initiative, which offers programming for producers and train-the-trainer courses for educators.
-Building on this foundation, a new transdisciplinary team is expanding the program to include fisheries and forestry communities, recognizing the shared challenges across natural resource sectors.
-Together, we are also launching new research to deepen understanding of ecological distress and to explore the most effective ways to support those whose livelihoods are increasingly threatened by extreme weather and environmental change.
+Building on this foundation, a transdisciplinary team is expanding the program to include fishers, foresters, and conservationists, recognizing the shared challenges to livelihoods and identity across natural resource sectors.
+This team is also crafting a research agenda to deepen understanding of the role of emotional processing of climate-related distress in contributing to resilience adaptation on farms and ranches.

-• Professional Development: I provide capacity-building programs to help educators expand their knowledge of the science of learning and build skills in instructional design and learner-centered teaching.
-I support and advocate for creating programming with producers as co-educators to ensure lived experience and knowledge are included.
+• Professional Development: I provide capacity-building programs to help educators deepen their understanding of the science of learning and develop skills in instructional design and learner-centered teaching.
+I support and advocate for co-creating programming in which producers serve as educators, ensuring that lived experience and knowledge are included and inform program design.

-• International Research and Service: With two colleagues, I co-developed an OSU study abroad program with the Royal University of Bhutan.
+• International Research and Service: With two colleagues, I co-developed an OSU study-abroad program in partnership with the Royal University of Bhutan.
 In September 2025, I co-led the first OSU cohort to experience Bhutanese culture and learn how gross national happiness is informed by Buddhism, Bhutanese culture, and rural life.
 As an accepted Fulbright Specialist, I will share my expertise outside the US through a collaborative project.

-• Extension Teaching Network: I lead monthly Zoom meetings with guest presenters to provide a venue for sharing teaching and learning insights and to demonstrate new tools that enhance engagement.
+• Extension Teaching Network: I lead monthly Zoom meetings to provide a venue for sharing teaching and learning insights, wrestling with challenges, and demonstrating new tools that enhance engagement.
 Contact me to get added to the group.

 Publications and Resources